AKS Shared Application Gateway

 Set Visibility to Public or Internal Only.

-Optionally, in the DNS Prefix field, provide the DNS prefix to expose services.
+DNS Prefix: Provide the DNS prefix to expose services.

-Optionally, in the Certificate Name list box, select or enter the name of the TLS/SSL certificate to secure the Ingress traffic.
+Certificate Name: Select or enter the name of the TLS/SSL certificate to secure the Ingress traffic.

-Optionally, enable HTTP to HTTPS Redirect to automatically redirect all HTTP requests to HTTPS, ensuring secure communication with your services.
+HTTP to HTTPS Redirect: Enable to automatically redirect all HTTP traffic to HTTPS.

 Follow the steps below to configure Ingress rules.